mattbishop/sql-event-store/README.md

 > node index.js
 ```

-This project uses [sql.js](https://github.com/kripken/sql.js), the pure Javascript port of SQLite to save you from compilation difficulties.
+The test uses [sql.js](https://github.com/kripken/sql.js), the pure Javascript port of SQLite for reliable compilation and test execution.
 The test will dump the test database to `test-event-store.sqlite` for your examination.

 ### Conceptual Model